Governments have various options open to them outside of traditional in-house service production when it comes to how to deliver a public service.

 This raises two questions:

-1—Is a collaborative service delivery approach right for my community?
+- Is a collaborative service delivery approach right for my community?

-2—If so, what form of collaborative approach makes the most sense for us?
+- If so, what form of collaborative approach makes the most sense for us?

 The tool is outlined in the companion report: The Collaborative Service Delivery Matrix: A Decision Tool to Assist Local Governments.
 The tool is in two parts, one dedicated to each question.
 The Enhanced Partnership built the tool based on extensive research of existing studies, interviews with city and county managers, and a range of cases studies of successful and less successful collaborations.
-We have synthesized the lessons derived from this evidence to provide a simple, straightforward tool that communities can use to conduct a “soft cost-benefit analysis” based on two general factors: the type of service under consideration and community context.
+They synthesized the lessons derived to provide a simple, straightforward tool that communities can use to conduct a “soft cost-benefit analysis” based on two general factors: the type of service under consideration and community context.
 Each factor has seven characteristics that staff, council, and/or community members can score on simple three-point scales.
 The results of those scores indicate the likelihood of a success, should the community pursue a collaborative service deliver approach.